Buying real estate is a major step that involves the legal transfer of property from one person to another.

 This approach was vindicated when we were named Victoria’s favourite mortgage broker at the 2015 Investors Choice Awards.

-So, if you’re considering investing interstate, why now contact Intuitive Finance today to ensure you have the right information and expert support on your side.
+So, if you’re considering investing interstate, why not contact Melbourne-based Intuitive Finance today to ensure you have the right information and expert support on your side.

 The information provided in this article is general in nature and does not constitute personal financial advice.
 The information has been prepared without taking into account your personal objectives, financial situation or needs.
 Before acting on any information you should consider the appropriateness of the information with regard to your objectives, financial situation and needs.